mcollins-axway/axway-open-docs/content/en/docs/apim_relnotes/20210130_apimgr_relnotes.md

 We have added a new `--passphrase` parameter to the restore operation in `kpsadmin`.
 If the parameter is not specified the script will prompt for a passphrase.
 The passphrase parameter is provided to allow data that may be encrypted at rest, be decrypted when being restored into the target API Gateway environment.
 For more info, see [Manage KPS using kpsadmin](https://developjan21--axway-open-docs.netlify.app/docs/apim_policydev/apigw_kps/how_to_use_kpsadmin_command/).

-### Technical preview capability: YAML configuration store
+### YAML configuration store (Technical preview capability)

-This update includes bug fixes and enhanced functionality as follows:
+This update includes bug fixes and enhanced functionality for YAML configuration as follows:

-* Support for certificates and keys in standard PEM files, see [How to add a certificate and private key](/docs/apim_yamles/apim_yamles_cli/yamles_edit/#add-a-new-certificate-and-private-key-to-a-yaml-configuration)
+* Support for [certificates and keys](/docs/apim_yamles/yamles_edit/#add-a-new-certificate-and-private-key-to-a-yaml-configuration) in standard PEM files.
-* Enhanced support for managing more configuration content in externalized files, see [Manage externalized files](/docs/apim_yamles/yamles_externalized_files)
+* Enhanced support for managing more configuration content in [externalized files](/docs/apim_yamles/yamles_externalized_files).
-* Restructured entity type information into separate files to enable custom type support, see [Entity types in YAML configuration](/docs/apim_yamles/apim_yamles_references/yamles_types/)
+* Restructured [entity type](/docs/apim_yamles/apim_yamles_references/yamles_types/) information into separate files to enable custom type support.
-* Enhanced policy readability
+* Enhanced policy readability.
-* Enhanced support for environmentalization with encryption
+* Enhanced support for environmentalization with encryption.
-* Fix issue of reordering fields in YAML files after configuration edits via tooling
+* Fix issue of reordering fields in YAML files after configuration edits via tooling.
-* Support `${env.CERT}` environmentalization of certificates in the YAML configuration
+* Support for `${env.CERT}` environmentalization of certificates in the YAML configuration.

-See [September release notes](/docs/apim_relnotes/20200930_apimgr_relnotes/technical-preview-capability:-yaml-configuration-store) for an overview, and [YAML configuration docs](/docs/apim_yamles/) for more detailed information.
+See the [September 2020](/docs/apim_relnotes/20200930_apimgr_relnotes/#yaml-configuration-store-technical-preview-capability) release notes for an overview of this technical preview, and the [YAML configuration](/docs/apim_yamles/) documentation for more detailed information.

 ## Important changes